josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧟‍♀️_the_frankenstack_problem.md

 # 🧟‍♀️ The Frankenstack Problem

-**First created:** 2025-08-20 | **Last updated:** 2025-08-29
+**First created:** 2025-08-20 | **Last updated:** 2025-08-14

-*How UK counter-extremism, safeguarding, and healthcare R&D created hybrid surveillance stacks without regulation — leaving survivors as live test subjects.*
+*How UK counter-extremism, safeguarding, and healthcare R&D created hybrid surveillance stacks without regulation — leaving survivors as live test subjects*

 ---

-## 🧟‍♀️ Definition: The Frankenstack Problem
+## ⚗ Definition: The Frankenstack Problem
 A **Frankenstack** = a stitched-together system of mismatched forks from different academic departments, contractors, and policy agendas.

 - Each component may be defensible in isolation